-- The Hospital Lay Chaplaincy Program Board of Directors (the "Program Board"), which is a diocesan-wide board that provides oversight of the Program; - Each hospital participating in the Program will have a separate Hospital Program Board of Directors (each a "Hospital Board") that will provide oversight of the Program at the applicable hospital; and - The Lay Chaplains at each hospital that directly provide pastoral care to hospitalized Episcopalians.
+- The Hospital Lay Chaplaincy Program Board of Directors (the "Program Board"), which is a diocesan-wide board that provides oversight of the Program; - Each hospital participating in the Program will have a separate Hospital Program Commission of Directors ("the leadership for the program at each hospital") that will provide oversight of the Program at the applicable hospital; and - The Lay Chaplains at each hospital that directly provide pastoral care to hospitalized Episcopalians.

 The Program Board is governed by bylaws approved by the Program Board, which are contained in a separate document.
-Each Hospital Board shall be subject to the authority of the Program Board.
+Each Hospital Commission shall be subject to the authority of the Program Board.